 Students who would like to withdraw from a class prior to the (Withdraw Pass/ Withdraw Fail) WP/WF deadline, must first meet with their school counselor and Assistant Principal.
 Parent/guardian permission and approval by the Assistant Principal is required.
-Scheduling of another course will be at the discretion of the Assistant Principal and the availability of the course.
+A student who drops a course will not be able to replace a course and may have to schedule a late arrival, an early dismissal, or a supervised study lab.

-If a course is dropped after the WP/WF deadline, a WP or WF will be indicated on the student's transcript, if the withdraw is approved.
-Scheduling of another course after the deadline will be at the discretion of the Assistant Principal and the availability of the course.
+If a course is dropped after the WP/WF deadline, a WP or WF will be indicated on the student's transcript, if the withdrawal is approved.

 All students considering participating in intercollegiate sports at the Division I or II level during their freshman year of college must meet initial eligibility requirements.
 Student athletes should understand that courses which are remedial in nature will not be accepted by the NCAA Clearinghouse for the purpose of determining initial eligibility.
-A list of acceptable courses according to NCAA guidelines is kept by every guidance counselor and can be referenced in the 2022-23 Course Selection Guide.
+A list of acceptable courses according to NCAA guidelines is kept by every guidance counselor and can be referenced in the 2024-25 Course Selection Guide.